vasu-sailu/boto3-class-lokeshsoni-2023/Lambda Use Cases/Send email when a new report is uploaded to s3/README.md

 ### 5. Add a trigger
 - Under function, click on add trigger
-- select Eventbridge and create a new rule following the below screenshot
+- select S3 and create a new trigger following the below screenshot

 <img title="Trigger Configuration" alt="Trigger Configuration" src="./assets/Trigger%20Configuration.png">

-> We have added a trigger to check the instance status every 1 minute.
-You can set the schedule as per your use case.
+> We have added a trigger for any ".txt" file uploaded to the "reports/" folder in the s3 bucket.
+You can set the prefix and suffix as per your use case.